tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/textual/text-prep-python.md

 ### Visualizing Data Before Preprocessing

-With the data loaded and cleaned, it's crucial to get a visual sense of the text we're working with.
+With the data loaded and cleaned, we can get a visual sense of the text we're working with.
 This initial look will help identify common terms that could skew our analysis if left unchecked.

 #### Word Cloud